 Library to connect to TigerGraph databases

 pyTigerGraph is a Python package for connecting to TigerGraph databases.
-Check out the documentation here
+Check out the extended docs here

 pip3 install pyTigerGraph

 Once the package installs, you can import it and instantiate a connection to your database: